-This is a book about how migrants come to cities around the world, what they experience as they move from rural villages, and what they need in order to be successful in the transition.
-The places these newcomers settle in are neighborhoods Saunders calls "arrival cities."
+As described above, this is a book about how migrants come to cities around the world, what they experience as they move from rural villages, and what they need in order to be successful in a new, urban environment.

-It turns out that some arrival cities are good at facilitating transitions, and some are not.
+The places that migrants settle are called "arrival cities."
+It turns out that some of these neighborhoods are effective at facilitating transitions, and some are not.
 Unfortunately, you cannot tell just by looking at them, Saunders says.
 All arrival cities are places of poverty, many are crowded and unsightly.
 The key isn't their appearance but how they work for their residents.